Zarcolio/sitedorks/README.md

 Search Google or Bing for a search term with different websites.
 A default list is already provided, which contains Github, Gitlab, Trello etc. Also a list available with googledorks for communication invites like WhatsApp, Skype and Zoom.

 # Why sitedorks?
 Why wouldn't you just enter dorks for several websites manually?
-The script has a few useful functions.
-Google and Yandex ignore too many keywords/characters in a query and with argument -c it's easy to split a file with websites into new queries.
-Also, it's easy to create different input files for different uses.
-Adding new websites to your search query can be arranged by just adding them to an input file.
+This script has a few useful functions:
+* Google and Yandex ignore too many keywords/characters in a query and with argument -c it's easy to split your dork into more queries.
+* It's easy to create different input files for different uses.
+* Dorks can be executed per 1 or more categories.
+* Adding new websites to your search query can be arranged by just adding them to an input file.
 And it's really easy to query different search engines.

 # Install
 Sitedork should be able to run with a default Kali Linux installation without installing additional Python packages.
 If you're running into trouble running grepaddr, please drop me an issue and I'll try to fix it :)